 In this podcast, I discuss aspects of creative entrepreneurship and content marketing with Mark McGuinness.

 Mark McGuinness is a business coach, trainer and consultant working with creative professionals, innovative companies and other trendsetters at the forefront of the Creative Economy.
 He is also a poet and runs the Creative Entrepreneur Roadmap online program.
-Excerpt of the interview is also posted as a video at the end of the show notes.

 In the podcast, you will learn: